sdiehl28/baseball-analytics/README.md

 Additional examples of baseball data analysis are continually being added.

 Retrosheet postseason data will soon be parsed.
-All Retrosheet regular season data is parsed and wrangled.
+All Retrosheet regular season data has been parsed and wrangled for use.

 ## MLB Data Wrangling